 Centralization: We’ve mentioned this before, but it is so hugely important that it is worth mentioning again.
 Having everything together means easier maintenance for IT and easier usage for your general employees.

-Having all of these things together in a single platform can greatly improve your efficiency, leading to lower costs across the board, but particularly with regards to IT expenses.
+Having all of these things together in a single platform can greatly improve your efficiency, leading to lower costs across the board, but particularly in regard to IT expenses.
 Even though upgrading to an ERP can feel like a huge undertaking, the end results will make the ROI very much worth it in the end.

 Another major cost that is saved by having an ERP is that it is a single vendor and partner to work with.
 This means that you can have the same point of contact in an ongoing manner to not only help simplify your transition but to also help bring all of your employees up to speed on the usability and maintenance (for the IT guys) from the start.